Amal-BB/Tic-Tac-Toe-Game/README.md

   * Be able to track my score from one game to another.
   * Be able to change my symbol (X or O) at any stage of playing the game.
   * Realize which player has the current turn.
-  * Be able to reset my score to start new game.
+  * Be able to reset my score to start a new game.
   * Be able to play it on my mobile, tablet, or pc.
-  * Feel I'm in the real challenge while playing against a computer.
+  * Feel I'm in a real challenge while playing against a computer.

 ----
 ## 2. Design